juliusmarminge/acme-corp/README.md

 npx create-turbo@latest -e https://github.com/juliusmarminge/acme-corp
 ```

+### Add a new package

+Run `pnpm turbo gen init` to initialize a new project with all the basics setup.
+Provide the name and deps the package need and sit back and relax while the generator does it's thing.

 ## About

 This project features the next-generation stack for building fullstack application.
 It's structured as a monorepo with a shared API using tRPC.
 Built on the new app router in Next.js 13 with React Server Components.